 MODE | UNITS | DESCRIPTION |

-Spectro-radiometer | Spectral Irradiance Power (W/m²·nm) | Research-grade spectrometer with absolute power calibration.
-Useful for documenting object reflectance to build spectral signature library and recording the ambient light spectrum for correcting multispectral images. |
+Spectro-radiometer | Spectral Irradiance Power (W/m²·nm) | Research-grade spectroradiometer with absolute power calibration.
+Commonly used for recording the ambient light spectrum to correct multispectral images.
+Can also be used for measuring object irradiance, to be later post-processed into percent reflectance. |

-Irradiance Sensor | Total Irradiance Power (W/m²) | Measure total power output of the ambient light across the entire sensor's range (340-1010nm). |
+Irradiance Sensor | Total Irradiance Power (W/m²) | Measure total power output of the ambient light across the sensor's entire range (340-1010nm). |

-Colorimeter | CCT (K), CRI, XYZ, xy, uv | Accurate color data based on spectral measurement (superior to filter-based colorimeters). |
+Colorimeter | CCT (K), CRI, XYZ, xy, uv | Accurate color data based on spectrometer measurement (superior to filter-based colorimeters).
+Supports both irradiance and reflectance*. |

 PAR Light/ Lux Meter | Photometric Illuminance (lm/m² = lux), PPFD (µmol/m²/s) |